-As of September 29, 2017, Varex's total combined indebtedness was approximately \$494 million.
+As of September 28, 2018, Varex's total combined indebtedness was approximately \$389.8 million (net of deferred loan costs).
 The borrowings under Varex's credit facilities bear interest at floating interest rates.
-As part of its overall risk management practices, Varex entered into financial derivatives, interest rate swaps designed as cash flow hedges, to hedge the floating LIBOR interest rate on \$292.5 million of its debt As a result, Varex will be exposed to fluctuations in interest rates to the extent of the balance of its borrowings under the LIBOR-based portion of its credit facilities.
+As part of its overall risk management practices, Varex entered into financial derivatives, particularly interest rate swaps designed as cash flow hedges, to hedge the floating LIBOR interest rate on \$277.5 million of its debt.
+As a result, Varex will be exposed to fluctuations in interest rates to the extent of the balance of its borrowings under the LIBOR-based portion of its credit facilities.